-Apartments for rent in Kentucky
+Apartments for Rent in Kentucky

 From the rolling hills of the north and the Appalachian mountains to the east to the scenic underground caves of the south, there are many beautiful places to find great apartments in Kentucky.

-If you're looking for an apartment in a city with traditions in sports, growth in business, ease in transportation and variety in local attractions, Louisville is the perfect place for your new apartment.
-Louisville is home of the Kentucky Derby, the nation's most prestigious horseracing event held at Churchill Down.
+If you're looking for a city with traditions in sports, growth in business, ease in transportation and variety in local attractions, Louisville is the perfect place for your new apartment.
+Louisville is home of the Kentucky Derby, the nation's most prestigious horse racing event held at Churchill Downs.
 Whether you're into art, history or sports, you'll find a museum sure to please you, from the Louisville Slugger Museum and the Muhammad Ali Center to the Frazier International Museum, where you can admire works of art by Rembrandt, Picasso and others.
 Commuter traffic is lighter than in most cities, and the bus system runs through Louisville and beyond.
 You can take a trolley around downtown to enjoy the many everyday and not-so-everyday attractions in the area.
 Louisville is becoming quite the bicycle-friendly city, so that's always a great option for jetting around town.

-Move to an apartment in Bowling Green for a city that has an excellent university, strong business stance, and ample opportunities in healthcare and industry -- in addition to a ton of fun and interesting things to do.
+Bowling Green is a city that has an excellent university, strong business stance, and ample opportunities in healthcare and industry -- in addition to a ton of fun and interesting things to do.
 Bowling Green is home to Western Kentucky University, the third largest public university in the state and a leader in research and public service programs.
 The small, charming city is surrounded by beauty and natural wonders.
 Explore the Lost River Cave and Valley with an Underground Boat Tour, visit a Butterfly Habitat and take a walking tour along the edge of the river.
 Enjoy a nature hike, an evening of camping or a guided kayak tour down the Green River in Mammoth Cave National Park, which is just 30 miles north of Bowling Green.